akkdong/Vario-STM32/src/variometer/README.txt

-Set SketchBook path to here
+Set SketchBook path of Arudino IDE to here